Transport in Syria: Waterways

 Syria has approximately 900 km of rivers, and they are of minimal economic importance.
 Syria is divided into seven main water basins, and 16 major rivers and tributaries.

 The Euphrates, the longest river in West Asia, flows across 710 km of Syria, and is Syria's only navigable river.
-In 1974 the completion of the Taqba Dam on the Euphrates created Lake Assad, the largest lake in Syria.
+In 1974 the completion of the Taqba Dam on the Euphrates created Euphrates Lake, the largest lake in Syria.